antrea-io/antrea/docs/windows.md

 ### Antrea Windows demo

-Watch this [demo video](https://www.youtube.com/watch?v=NjeVPGgaNFU) of running Antrea in a Kubernetes cluster with both Linux and Windows nodes.
+Watch this [demo video](https://www.youtube.com/watch?v=NjeVPGgaNFU) of running Antrea in a Kubernetes cluster with both Linux and Windows Nodes.
 The demo also shows the Antrea OVS bridge configuration on a Windows Node, NetworkPolicy enforcement for Windows Pods, and Antrea Traceflow from Octant.
 Note, OVS driver and daemons are pre-installed on the Windows Nodes in the demo.